samlletas/syxg50-control-panel/README.md

 ## Development & Contributing

-If a new parameter needs to be serialized please make sure to add it after the previous ones to avoid breaking compatibility.
+If a new parameter needs to be serialized please add it after the previous ones to avoid breaking compatibility.

 ### Making Commits
 All commits should be made using the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) specification, to help with this a git hook that validates commit messages can be installed with: